Authority and Responsibility

 - Maintaining medical records of each employee with occupational exposure.

 Employee Exposure Determination

-A list of University employee job classifications which have the potential for occupational exposure to blood or other potentially infectious materials can be found in the Employee Exposure Determination Matrix.
+A list of University employee job classifications which have the potential for occupational exposure to blood or OPIM can be found in the Employee Exposure Determination Matrix.
 Two groups are shown: Group 1 lists job classifications in which all employees have occupational exposure and Group 2 lists job classifications in which there is occupational exposure while performing certain tasks/duties.

 Methods of Compliance

 Universal precautions shall be observed in all situations where there is potential for contact with blood or OPIM.
 Under circumstances where body fluids are difficult or impossible to differentiate (e.g., dark areas), all such fluids shall be considered potentially infectious.

 Engineering controls are used to eliminate or minimize employee exposure by isolating or removing bloodborne pathogens from the workplace.
 To ensure their effectiveness, all engineering controls shall be examined and maintained or replaced on a scheduled basis by each department.

 Engineering controls include, but are not limited to, the following:

 - Biological safety cabinets to protect workers from possible inhalation of aerosolized infectious agents;